charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

     </tr>
 </table>

-The sideboard should look pretty familiar.
-I max out on [[Ancient Grudge]] because it's about the highest-impact card available to me.
-It's great against Lantern.
-And I *hate* losing to Affinity.
+The sideboard should look pretty familiar: a lot of cards that are *really* good to see in an opening hand. [[Ancient Grudge]] feels downright unfair against Affinity and Lantern. [[Anger of the Gods]] is pretty much my only hope to beat Humans, a deck that's been gaining popularity[^4].

-[[Anger of the Gods]] crushes Company, and is my only hope against Humans.
+[^4]: Humans was the most-played deck at the event, and [most Humans players made Day 2](https://magic.wizards.com/en/events/coverage/ptrix/day-two-metagame-breakdown-2018-02-03).
+Luckily, I was never paired against it.

 The rest is [[Summoner's Pact:Pactable]] role-players. [[Obstinate Baloth]] can be fetched in response to a [[Liliana of the Veil:Liliana]] activation. [[Thragtusk]] is big enough to trade with [[Gurmag Angler]] and [[Reality Smasher]]. [[Tireless Tracker]] can out-grind just about anything.
 And then there's [[Ruric Thar, the Unbowed:Ruric Thar]]; he's a miscellaneous must-answer threat in a handful of different matchups, and Lantern scoops to him[^0].